Changes in Catalog Information

 Preparatory Courses Taught at UW by Laramie County Community College

 The University of Wyoming has contracted for Laramie County Community College to offer preparatory courses on the university campus.
 University students will register through the normal university registration process.
 Inclusion of these courses in a student's schedule will count as part of the credit load for determining full-time status; however, UW credit is not awarded.
-For further information, contact the LCCC coordinator, Ross Hall rooms 26 and 27, (307) 766-2514.
+For further information, contact the LCCC coordinator at (307) 766-2514 or go to Ross Hall, rooms 26 and 27.

 The amount of credit offered for any course work published in this bulletin is based on and governed by prior university faculty recommendation and institutional determinations.

-Even if topics differ in separate sections, variable credits limit the credits which can be earned in that course in one semester, and career maximum limit the credits from that course considered toward any one degree.
+Even if topics differ in separate sections, variable-credit courses have limits on the number of credits which can be earned in that course in a semester and/or a student's career.

 Format of Course Listings